christianclark123/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/ece1a205-8c65-4d16-bdef-56c8e3b1b2e7)

-When logged on to your administrator account a Network screen will popup asking you if you want the PC to be discoverable.
+When logged on to your administrator account a Network screen will pop up asking you if you want the PC to be discoverable.
 You can click "No" as we will configure this according to the Network topology diagram we created at the beginning of this lab.

 ![image](https://github.com/user-attachments/assets/92ddd4db-a78a-4aba-b0b9-f35a9010ef2e)

 When you log into your ADDC01 VM a program called Server Manager will popup.
 Server manager is where you will go to configure your Active Directory Domain Controller(ADDC).
-In the server manager you will also be able to configure organizational units, groups, accesses, and users.
+In the server manager, you will also be able to configure organizational units, groups, accesses, and users.

 ![image](https://github.com/user-attachments/assets/a9fc96ff-1dc9-4a5a-b118-1b957e8cf90c)

 Before we configure anything, we will rename our Server and Windows 10 Client PCs.
-Right click the Windows icon, click settings, system, scroll down to "About", and click "Rename This PC".
+Right-click the Windows icon, click Settings, system, scroll down to "About", and click "Rename This PC".
 Rename both your DC controller and client PC according to your diagram.
 Restart the VM after renaming.

 ![image](https://github.com/user-attachments/assets/68563a0f-a684-4e4e-a361-bb2b0403755b)